-- Interactive: Meeting the bare minimum of customer expectation regarding digital earns you the status of “interactive.”
+- Reactive: Meeting the bare minimum of customer expectation regarding digital earns you the status of “interactive.”
 You could have an eCommerce platform, for instance, but it might be one that is difficult to use or unfriendly with mobile.
 Interactive companies display some digital maturity, but it’s still deficient.

 - Progressive: A progressive company is well on its way to digital maturity, but it’s still lagging behind some of the top companies in its space.
 These companies typically use a mobile-first approach, rely heavily on cloud technologies, and quickly remove any reported bugs or bottlenecks.

 - Immersive: At this stage, a company can be said to have reached digital maturity, keeping more at-pace with the digital landscape than almost all of its competitors.
 Immersive businesses have begun to integrate physical and digital to create omnichannel experiences for their customers, and use digital tools to personalize those experiences as much as possible.

 - Transformative: Beyond digital maturity, these companies are the leaders and innovators in their field for their mastery of tech.
 Processes are often fully automated, and the lines between human and technological have been blurred completely.
 Companies like these might be implementing technology like virtual reality or driverless vehicles to augment their services.